prakash-434/Space-invader/README.md

 Hit spacebar to shoot the aliens and
 And click the left arrow and right arrow button to move the spaceship.

-When u will loose the game:
+When u will loose the game??!
 If any alien touches the spaceship or any alien touches the bottom of the window then the game will be over.(THIS IMPLIES FOR BOTH THE LEVELS)

 Installation required for this game: